Enalean/tuleap-documentation-en/languages/en/user-guide/project-website.rst

    -  ``index.php`` if you use embedded PHP scripts

-   If your own home page is called index.php then rename the default index.php file created by SYS\_PRODUCT\_NAME into something else by using the following commands from your Shell Account:
+   If your own home page is called index.php then rename the default index.php file created by |SYSPRODUCTNAME| into something else by using the following commands from your Shell Account:

    ``